• Features

 Source: Buffer

-Note that while this chart offers an overview of Instagram global engagement, your brand’s ideal posting time will likely depend on several other factors, which we’ll examine a bit later in this article.
+Note that while this chart offers an overview of Instagram global engagement, your brand’s most effective posting time will likely depend on several other factors, which we’ll examine a bit later in this article.

-Best time to post on Instagram based on day of the week
+Best time to post on Instagram according to day of the week

 As the chart above indicates, the amount of engagement you get for your Instagram posts can easily vary for different days of the week, even if you post at the same time each day.

-Although the best time to post content on Instagram may be weekdays between 7 a.m. and 8 a.m., according to Buffer’s data, you’re certainly not limited to posting on these days and during this time frame alone!
+Although the best time to post content on Instagram may generally be weekdays at 3 p.m. and 6 p.m., according to Buffer’s data, you’re certainly not limited to posting on these days and at these times alone!

 Based on your brand’s marketing strategy and goals, you might very well aim to share content multiple days a week or even multiple times a day.
 The following list provides a more in-depth breakdown of best posting times, based on day of the week.